NVIDIA/DeepLearningExamples/FasterTransformer/v2/README.md

 ### Known issues

-- sequence length of Decoder and Decoding should be smaller than 128.
-- batch_size should be smaller than 1024 in Decoder.
+- batch_size should be smaller or equal to 1024 in Decoder.
-- batch_size x beam_width should be smaller than 1024 in Decoding.
+- batch_size x beam_width should be smaller or equal to 1024 in Decoding.
 - Results of TensorFlow and OP would be different in decoding.
 This problem is caused by the accumulated log probability, and we do not avoid this problem.
 - Cmake 15 or Cmake 16 fail to build this project.
 Cmake 14 is no problem.
 - Max sequence length of encoder and decoder should be the same.